Emergent random matrix universality in quantum operator dynamics: Hydrodynamics from the zero mode

 \section{Hydrodynamics from the zero mode}

 So far we have given a large-$n$ expansion of the Lanczos coefficients $b_{n}$, showing how a low-frequency power-law in the spectral function, $\Phi(\omega\to 0) \sim |\omega|^{\rho}$, shows up as a subleading correction to the leading scaling of the Lanczos coefficients.
-In this section we explain how by studying the zero mode $|\omega = 0)_{\mathcal{K}}$ of the Liouvillian $\mathcal{L}_{\mathcal{K}}$ within the Krylov space, satisfying $\mathcal{L}_{\mathcal{K}}|\omega = 0)_{\mathcal{K}} = 0$, one can extract the value of the low frequency power-law exponent $\rho$, as well as hydrodynamic transport coefficients encoded in $\lim_{\omega \to 0} \Phi(\omega) / |\omega|^{\rho}$.
+In this section we explain how by studying the zero mode $|\omega = 0)_{\mathcal{K}}$ of the Liouvillian $\mathcal{L}$ within the Krylov space, satisfying $\mathcal{L}|\omega = 0)_{\mathcal{K}} = 0$, one can extract the value of the low frequency power-law exponent $\rho$, as well as hydrodynamic transport coefficients encoded in $\lim_{\omega \to 0} \Phi(\omega) / |\omega|^{\rho}$.
 The advantage of studying the zero mode over directly analyzing the Lanczos coefficients is that the zero mode amplifies the effects of the small subleading terms in the Lanczos coefficients, such that the hydrodynamics is manifest in the \textit{leading} behavior of the zero mode as $n \to \infty$.
+This approach to computing transport coefficients can be summarized in three steps: \begin{enumerate} \item By fitting the leading behavior of the Lanczos coefficients $b_{n} \sim (n / \log^{q}{n})^{1/p}$, determine the growth exponents $p$ and $q$.
+Generic models usually have $p=1$ and $q=0$ (or $q=1$ in 1D). \item By fitting the leading behavior of the zero mode amplitudes $p_{2n}(0)^{2}$ (defined below) to the scalings given in \cref{cor:pn0_scaling,tab:zero_mode}, determine the power-law exponent $\rho$ governing $\Phi(\omega\to 0) \sim |\omega|^{\rho}$. \item Having fixed $\rho$, extract hydrodynamic transport coefficients by computing $\lim_{\omega\to 0} \Phi(\omega) / |\omega|^{\rho}$ using \cref{thm:hydrodynamic_constants}. \end{enumerate} In the following subsections we will describe the second and third steps in more detail.
+Throughout this section we will focus on $\omega=0$ properties of the spectral function.
+In \cref{sec:spectral_bootstrap} we will generalize these ideas to $\omega \neq 0$ through an algorithm we call the \textit{spectral bootstrap}; the approach described in this section is the $\omega\to 0$ limit of the spectral bootstrap.